Green Part 2

 The little highness turned around and saw a ghost who looked just like the little highness.

 “I am the ghost of this castle.
-You’ve been blabbering over and over about the same things for such a while.
-Isn’t it tiring?”
+You’ve been ruminating over and over about the same things for such a while.
+Aren’t you tired, little one??”
 The ghost questioned, as the translucent being floated in front of the little highness.

 The little highness fixated on the ghost.
 It's true, they didn’t want to stay here in the castle, lonely and contemplating on why they are.
-Big highness has stated something like this too: what if they were always bound to be alone, no matter how much they thought.
+Big highness had asked them before…: what if they were always bound to be alone, no matter how much they thought, trying to find a solution?
 No matter how hard they tried to think of ways to keep people around.
 No, not even if all the stars far above the castle roofs aligned and formed an illuminating celestial symphony, would they ever fit in?

 “Look down at the village.”
 The ghost says.